Splash Face Painting Sponges by Jest Paint - HALF MOON (2 pieces)

-A lot of people browse the internet trying to find out if you can put acrylic paints on your body; the quick answer is no. Acrylics are not designed to be used on the skin, the pigments on acrylic paints are not cosmetic grade, meaning they can have impurities like heavy metals that can poison the skin, create chemical burns, etc. Always use cosmetic-grade products.
+A lot of people browse the internet trying to find out if they can put acrylic paints on your body; the quick answer is no. Acrylics are not designed to be used on the skin, the pigments on acrylic paints are not cosmetic grade, meaning they can have impurities like heavy metals that can poison the skin, create chemical burns, etc. Always use cosmetic-grade products.

 A lot of cosplayers use to use PAX paint which was a mix of ProsAid body adhesive and liquid latex.
 Now PAX Paint is a water-based skin-safe makeup product.
 This product though tends to be used mostly to cover tattoos and to paint prosthetics.
 If you are looking to paint the skin we suggest using either regular water-based face and body paints or airbrush body paints.
 You can find a huge selection of great face and body painting brands at our store.

 Only face and body paints specifically designed to be used on the skin are considered safe for skin application.
 These are all cosmetic-grade products and are not usually found in arts and craft stores.
 Check for brands like Fusion Body Art, Superstar, Diamond FX, and more online or at our online store.